Jackson’s Chameleon Care Sheet

 Best substrate for Jackson’s chameleons

-Instead, use a solid bottom with a drain into a large bucket.
+You can keep the solid bottom and add a drain that goes into a large bucket.
 This will require some DIY, but is well worth the effort.
+There are many DIY guides available on YouTube and in chameleon groups/forums if you are interested.

 How to decorate a Jackson’s chameleon terrarium